"Oats were great...until feedbag taken away. Felt horses no longer welcome. And made to wear a blanket on 90 degree days? Neigh, I say!"

 Exhibit G: abrupt removal of rich assortment of inspiring divining cards from bathhouse lobby table

-One shudders to think what exhibit H might be...
+One shuddered to think what exhibit H might've been...
 Up baths to $50, only available with $200 massage by appointment?
 Fine any reckless enough to move deck lounges one inch from strictly appointed placements?
 Crowd covered bridge with junk-food vending machines and ATM?
-Build dank dungeon in bathhouse basement to hold any bold would-be skinnydippers til nude police can come to haul them away for indecent exposure?
+Build dank dungeon in bathhouse basement to hold any would-be skinnydippers until nude police come and haul them away for indecent exposure?

-If ultimate plan is to privatize and close place outright to great unwashed masses, again, perhaps they're trying to piss everyone off.
-That way, nobody'd much mind if gates slam shut and suddenly new signs greet trekkers, saying in effect: Go Away - Private Property - Trespassers prosecuted - No Bliss for You - Transcend Yur Sorry Naked Selves Elsewhere
+If ultimate plan was to privatize and close place outright to great unwashed masses, again, perhaps they were trying to piss everyone off.
+That way nobody'd much mind if gates slammed shut and new signs greeted trekkers, saying in effect: Go Away - Private Property - Trespassers prosecuted - No Bliss for You - Transcend Yur Sorry Naked Selves Elsewhere

-Over-commercial, conventional-minded ways of recent decades, so rife with bold, authoritarian stances it seldom even bothered to mask efforts to milk place blind, has long interfered with earnest original focus of place's pioneer namesake founder: relaxed purification, healing, and rejuvenation in tranquil arms of nature...simply and affordably, with simple, basic lodgings to support longer healing regimens.
-And, before that, centuries of peaceful, reverent sharing of healing land among first nations people.
+Over-commercial, conventional-minded ways of recent decades, so rife with bold, authoritarian stances it seldom even bothered to mask efforts to milk the place blind, seriously interfered with earnest original focus of place's pioneer namesake founder: relaxed purification, healing, and rejuvenation in tranquil arms of nature...simply and affordably, with simple, basic lodgings to support longer healings.
+And before that, centuries of peaceful, reverent sharing of healing land among first nations people -- even with ailing white pioneer, should one chance to appear.

-Fans of place, including writer, tried making best of bad situation, and for long while were fitfully successful, as nature's wild and free spirit prevailed and former absentee San Franciscan owner, John Foggy, beyond relentless profit focus, appeared something of easy-going, liberal-minded Libran who let many things be, seeing them as obviously good for business.
+Fans of place, including writer, tried making best of bad situation and for long while were fitfully successful.
+Nature's wild and free spirit prevailed and former absentee San Franciscan owner, John Foggy, beyond relentless profit focus, appeared something of easy-going, liberal-minded Libran who let things be, as evolved by local management that seemed to resonate with sweet lost dream of place's founding family.
+Owner saw it as great for business.

-Since recent intolerable developments, former 34 year regime, flawed as it was, looks pretty damn good now.
-Can just hear Foggy chuckling, "Betcha miss me now, huh?"
+Since recent intolerable developments, former 34 year regime, flawed as it was, suddenly looked pretty darn good.
+Could just hear Foggy chuckling, "Betcha miss me now, huh?"

-Since dumbfounding sea change in operations, writer's changed tone and focus of much of this page, along with rest of site.
-Sweat lodge ban flood of spitting-nails-mad, reposted rants, most of which had ephemeral original-site life, soon disappearing, are plunked on home page rather than risk getting buried here, as they perhaps constitute strongest collective voice ever expressed of feelings towards treasured Springs as public-friendly retreat.
-Re-posted clothing-optional rants and raves still reside below; older slams over management moved to more rants and raves, along with sampling of latest reviews, page also exploring plight of under-utilized restaurant and offering metaphysical take on place's checkered history of pronounced light and dark energies.
+Since dumbfounding change in operations, and then, global, sea-level-changing pandemic, writer has obviously changed tone and focus of much of page, along with rest of site.
+The sweat lodge ban flood of spitting-nails-mad, re-posted rants, most of which had ephemeral original-site life, soon disappearing, were plunked on home page rather than risk getting buried here.
+They perhaps constitute strongest collective voice ever expressed of feelings towards treasured Springs as public-friendly retreat.
+Re-posted clothing-optional rants and raves still reside below.
+Older slams over management were moved to more rants and raves, along with sampling of more recent reviews, page also exploring plight of under-utilized restaurant and offering metaphysical take on place's checkered history of pronounced light and dark energies.

-~ Despite all, dream of peace on earth persists.
+~ Despite all, dreams of peace on earth persist.

-2018 Note: most of re-posted reviews below and on More Rants & Raves page originally posted long before most recent sea change in operation, many even before fair-warning harbinger of clothing-optional ban that took effect 11-1-16, going back to far different times.
+Note: most of re-posted reviews below and on More Rants & Raves page, along with comments, originally posted long before change in operation under present, way-absentee ownership, many even before fair-warning harbinger of clothing-optional ban that took effect 11-1-16, going back to far different times -- before recent virus pandemic practically made them ancient history.

-Again, many such posters would no doubt feel like retracting or reversing full-tilt raves in heartbeat if visiting now (and some indeed have) -- which is not recommended...unless in denial, think plight is exaggerated, or morbid curiosity compels witnessing and verifying heartbreaking changes firsthand.
+Again, many such posters would've no doubt felt like retracting or reversing full-tilt raves in heartbeat had they visited before bathhouse shut down.
+It was never recommended...unless in denial, thought plight exaggerated, or morbid curiosity compelled witnessing and verifying heartbreaking changes firsthand.

-Glowing posts are left up both to remind people of what we once had AND to
+Glowing posts are left up both to remind people of what place once had AND to

-spark imagination on what we COULD have again, and better...
+spark imagination of what it COULD have again, and better, in future...

-...IF enough fans insist on it, through both total boycott of current misguided operation AND positive visualization of future, perfect stewardship rescuing realm once current owners realize they'd be happier elsewhere...
+...IF enough fans insist on it...through positive visualization of perfect stewardship rescuing realm once owners realize they'd be worlds happier somewhere else (and, hopefully, virus threat eventually fades away)...

-...again, redeeming honor and building ultimate positive Springs legacy by seeking appropriate stewardship to carry on operation on profoundly higher, non-profit level, enabling far greater benefit to humanity as a whole.
+...again, redeeming honor and building ultimate positive Springs legacy by seeking out appropriate stewardship to carry on operation on enlightened nonprofit level, enabling far more of planet's peoples to benefit by visits to one of nature's more charming and magical healing realms.

 * * *